Mucho or muy?

 Este plato tiene mucho arroz - This dish has a lot of rice

-Tengo mucha hambre - I have a lot of hanger (I'm very hungry)
+Tengo mucha hambre - I have a lot of hunger (I'm very hungry)

 Mucha gente tiene mascotas - a lot of people have pets